Integrated Sliding-Short/Probe Tuner with Doorknob Transition for High-Q Cavities: Conclusion

 \section{Conclusion}

-We have demonstrated a compact, integrated tuner for waveguide-coupled high-$Q$ cavities that combines a sliding short, a doorknob impedance transformer, and a movable coaxial probe inside the launch adapter.
-A closed-form chain-matrix model links the three mechanical degrees of freedom to the electrical targets $\Gamma \rightarrow 0$, $\beta$, and $Q_L$, explicitly accounting for the fused-silica feedthrough.
-This synthesis produces simple matching rules that were confirmed by full-wave simulations and by S-parameter measurements on a WR-42 prototype.
-In vacuum, the hardware achieved a return loss of approximately $|S_{11}| \approx -30$~dB near 17.8--18.1~GHz with measured insertion loss $|S_{21}| \approx 0.7$--$0.8$~dB, comparable to the loss figures reported for dedicated waveguide and resonant impedance tuners while packaging the entire network directly at the cavity interface.
-Field maps further show that the tuned configuration concentrates the electric-field maximum at the nozzle region while avoiding spurious localization behind the doorknob post.
+We have demonstrated a compact sliding-short/probe tuner integrated into the launch adapter of a waveguide-coupled high-$Q$ cavity.
+The launcher combines a waveguide sliding short and a micrometer-adjustable coaxial probe as two \emph{in-situ} tuning knobs, with the doorknob transition geometry $l_{\rm d}$ fixed by fabrication.
+A closed-form chain-matrix model relates the geometric settings $(l_{\rm d},l_{\rm s},h)$ to the matching condition $\Gamma\!\rightarrow\!0$ and to the resonator loading parameters $\beta$ and $Q_{\rm L}$, while explicitly accounting for the fused-silica feedthrough capacitance.
+The resulting design rules were verified by full-wave simulations and S-parameter measurements on a WR-42 prototype, which achieved $|S_{11}|\approx -30$~dB near 17.7--18.1~GHz with $|S_{21}|\approx 0.7$--0.8~dB.
+Field maps show that the tuned configuration concentrates the electric-field maximum at the nozzle while avoiding spurious localization behind the doorknob.

-The analytical and experimental results also clarify the role of the backshort section as part of the overall resonant tuner.
-Increasing the backshort length beyond roughly half a guided wavelength creates a parasitic stub resonance that behaves as a second resonator in cascade with the cavity, producing a twin-notch $|S_{11}|$ response and storing energy behind the doorknob rather than in the load.
-The combined modeling, simulation, and measurement campaign leads to a practical design guideline: keeping the backshort length $L_{\mathrm{bs}} \leq 0.4 \lambda_g$ at the operating frequency avoids this parasitic mode and ensures that a deep return-loss minimum coincides with strong field localization where it is required.
+A key design implication is that the backshort section is part of the resonant matching network.
+When $l_{\rm s}\gtrsim 0.5\lambda_{\rm g}$, a parasitic stub resonance forms behind the doorknob and produces a twin-notch $|S_{11}|$ response while storing energy in the backshort region rather than in the cavity load.
+Maintaining $l_{\rm s}\le 0.4\lambda_{\rm g}$ at the operating frequency avoids this unintended mode and ensures that a deep return-loss minimum coincides with field localization where it is required.

-When the cavity is loaded with plasma, the same tuner provides in-situ control of the match as the discharge impedance evolves.
-In helium experiments at 10~W input power, live adjustment of the short and probe height preserved a favorable match over a wide range of flow rates, allowing the mass flow to be increased from 25 to 351~sccm without extinguishing the discharge and raising the absorbed fraction of power from about $43\%$ to $76\%$.
-This extends the stable operating envelope compared with pre-ignition tuning alone and demonstrates that a mechanically actuated, three-knob tuner can play a role analogous to adaptive or self-healing matching networks, but implemented directly at the waveguide–cavity interface.